jadolyo/Ansible-Playbooks/system-storage/README.md

 Use ansible-galaxy to install the collection inside the collections dir.

-ansible-galaxy collection install ./redhat-rhel_system_roles-1.19.3.tar.gz -p collection
+ansible-galaxy collection install ./redhat-rhel_system_roles-1.19.3.tar.gz -p collections